This is the only website you should use for booking New Zealand practical driving tests.

 The test can’t be rushed.
 If you’re late, your test will be cancelled.
 You’ll have to rebook and pay another test fee.

-If you book online or via the contact centre, then you must allow an extra 30 minutes prior to your test, or visit a driver licensing agent before the day of your test, to complete the application requirements (eg having your photo taken and eyesight checked).
+If you book online, you must allow an extra 30 minutes before your test, or visit a driver licensing agent before the day of your test, to complete the application requirements (eg having your photo taken and eyesight checked).

 Check what time the licensing agent opens on the day of your test.
-If your test is early in the morning and the agent is not open you will not be able to complete the requirements listed above.
-This means you will need to visit an agent on a day prior to your test.
+If your test is early in the morning and the agent isn't open you won't be able to complete the application requirements.
+You'll need to visit an agent on a day prior to your test instead.

 Not all test sites have driver licensing agents.
-This means that if your test is booked at a testing-only site, you will need to visit a driver licensing agent at another location to complete the application requirements before your new licence can be issued.
+This means that if your test is booked at a testing-only site, you'll need to visit a driver licensing agent at another location to complete the application requirements before your new licence can be issued.